If you have a final expense life insurance policy, you probably don’t think it could affect your care in nursing homes.

 While we believe many people will need some long-term care in the future, people just don’t want to pay for this type of insurance.
 Fortunately, there is another type of LTC policy which can help.

 The second way is a hybrid LTC insurance policy.
-In this option, an LTC insurance policy attaches to a life insurance policy or an annuity.
-While we won’t go into the details (you can find out more here on our page), these can be a solid option as they avoid the “use it or lose it” notion as with a traditional LTC policy.
-However, they can lack several of the advantages of a traditional LTC policy.
-As mentioned, you can learn more through our link.
+In this option, a LTC insurance policy attaches to a life insurance policy or an annuity.
+These can be a solid option as it avoids the “use it or lose it” perception as with a traditional LTC policy.
+However, it lacks several advantages of a traditional LTC policy including tax advantages and estate protection.

 The Advantages Of A Funeral Trust